-- The decrease in net operating revenues from 2021-2022 to 2022-2023 was primarily driven by an increase in the discount rate used by the actuary to determine the present value of the Prepaid Plan's liabilities and receivables.
-The discount rate increased from 3.71% at June 30, 2022 to 4.47% at June 30, 2023. - The increase in net non-operating revenues from 2021-2022 to 2022-2023 was driven by investment gains due to an overall rise in the financial markets. - Beginning with the 2010-2011 enrollment period, the Board began offering combined fee plans.
+- The decrease in net operating revenues from 2022-2023 to 2023-2024 was primarily driven by the rollback approved by the Board for 2023-2024. - The increase in net non-operating revenues from 2022-2023 to 2023-2024 was driven by investment gains due to an overall rise in the financial markets. - Beginning with the 2010-2011 enrollment period, the Board began offering combined fee plans.
 Combined fee plans include tuition, local fee, and if necessary, tuition differential fee plan benefits.
 Enrollment counts reflect each component of combined fee plans enrolled.